Skip to content

 Preston-based law firm Napthens was called in by the owner of a historic building in Liverpool when activists occupied it in a protest recently which made national headlines.

-The activists entered the building in the early hours of April 18, after breaking into the empty property.
-At one point it is thought more than 40 people were occupying the former bank.
+The activists broke into the empty building in the early hours of April 18.
+It is believed that more than 40 people were occupying the former bank.

 David Bailey, Commercial Property Litigation partner at Napthens, was instructed by the owners of the property, District & Urban Liverpool Ltd, on April 20.
 The activists are thought to have targeted the building in the mistaken belief it was owned by Spanish banking group Santander.